eschan145/eschan145/README.md

 ## About Me

 * I've been programming for five years.
 * I program in several languages, primarily C++.
-That would include Python, C, Java, and definitely not JavaScript, which can go right to hell.
+That would also include Python, C, Java, and definitely not JavaScript, which can go right to hell.
 * I live in the United States.
-* ABRSM Grade 7+ piano 🎹.
+* ABRSM Grade 8 piano 🎹.
 * I swim 🏊‍♂️.
-* I'm studying human anatomy and physiology, specifically cardiology 🫀.
+* I'm studying human anatomy and physiology, specifically cardiology 🫀 and neurology 🧠.
 * I make 3D models using Blender 🍩.
 * (and more)

-> Let me tell you something, folks, and this is big.
-Nobody—and I mean nobody—programs like I do.
-I've been programming for five years.
-Five years, and believe me, I know more about Python, C++, JavaScript, Java than most people have ever dreamed of.
-It's not just programming though, folks, I speak them.
-I speak those languages, just like I speak English, and let me tell you, I do it tremendously better than anyone else.

-> And by the way, when it comes to music, I’ve got ABRSM Grade 7 and higher in piano.
-Piano!
-I play the piano like nobody’s ever seen before, folks.
-People tell me all the time, “Donald, you’re so good, it’s unbelievable.”

-> I swim.
-Yes, I swim, and I swim like a champion, like an Olympic swimmer.
-No one moves in the water like I do, folks.
-And on top of that, I study human anatomy and physiology—I know more about the human body than most doctors.
-Nobody understands the body like me, trust me.

-> Blender?
-Yeah, I use Blender.
-I make 3D models, the best 3D models.
-People say, "Donald, how do you do it?" and I tell them, it’s just natural talent.
-And Photoshop?
-Oh yeah, I shrink heads like you wouldn’t believe.
-Tremendous head-shrinking skills, just the best.
-Nobody’s better at it, folks.
-Believe me.

 ---

 ## Contact information